etccapital/Survey_PortfolioSelection/Algo_Notes/OLP_Notes.md

 and b⊤1 denotes the inner product of b and 1.
 The investment procedure from period 1 to n is represented by a portfolio strategy, which is a sequence of mappings as follows:

+b1 =
+1
+m
+1, bt : R
+m(t−1)
++ → m, t = 2, 3, . . . , n,
+where bt = bt
+􀀀
+xt−1
+1
+
+denotes the portfolio computed from the past market window xt−1 1 .
+Let us denote the portfolio strategy for n periods as bn
+1 = {b1, . . . , bn}.
+For the tth period, a portfoliomanager apportions its capital according to portfolio bt at the opening time, and holds the portfolio until the closing time.
+Thus, the portfolio wealth will increase by a factor of b⊤ t xt =
+Pm
+i=1 bt,ixt,i.
+Since this model uses price relatives and re-invests the capital, the portfolio wealth will increase multiplicatively.
+From period 1 to n, a portfolio strategy bn 1 increases the initial wealth S0 by a factor of
+Qn
+t=1 b⊤
+t xt, that is, the final cumulative wealth after a sequence of n periods is
+Sn (bn
+1 ) = S0
+Yn
+t=1
+b⊤
+t xt = S0
+Yn
+t=1
+Xm
+i=1
+bt,ixt,i.
+Since the model assumes multi-period investment, we define the exponential growth rate for a strategy bn
+1 as,
+Wn (bn
+1 ) =
+1
+n
+log Sn (bn
+1 ) =
+1
+n
+Xn
+t=1
+log bt · xt.
+Finally, let us combine all elements and formulate the online portfolio selection model.
+In a portfolio selection task the decision maker is a portfolio manager, whose goal is to produce a portfolio strategy bn
+1 in order to achieve certain targets.
+Following the principle as the algorithms shown in Table I, our target is to maximize the portfolio cumulative wealth Sn.
+The portfolio manager computes the portfolio strategy in a sequential fashion.
+On the beginning of period t, based on previous market window xt−1
+1 , the portfolio manager learns a new portfolio vector bt for the coming price relative vector xt, where the decision criterion varies among differentmanagers/strategies.
+The portfolio bt is scored using the portfolio period return bt · xt.
+This procedure is repeated until period